As a writer, you have the privilege of making up imaginary friends – and even share them with other people. These two are my leading characters:

 So – why these two?

 I made her a journalist as a perfect excuse for her being nosy while not in the police.
 There were no female officers in Denmark in 1910.
 And no, she is in not my alter ego.
-We have the same taste in art but that’s about it.

 And Christian?
 He had to be the policeman as I had decided to use real cases and – well, you need one of those in a crimestory.
 And like this?
 Because I was utterly fed up with frustrated, women-fearing, chubby, alcoholic, chainsmoking middle-age chappies marinated in frustration and at odds with their boss.
 So I had a go at the opposite.
 And I made him a ballet dancer because to dance you need stamina, willpower, elegance, being able to relate to and read people, have one hell of a pain-threshold and a memory like an elephant – most of which is often related to intelligence as well.
-Not bad qualities in a police officer especially a detective.
+Not bad qualities in a police officer, especially a detective.
 Ok, elegance not required, but all the rest of it.
 I wanted a leading man that was different.
-So I made one.

-And, you can give them families and friends and colleagues you would actually like to meet apart from the actual and very real villains also in the stories.
+And, yes, I like both of them.
+And, you can give them families and friends and colleagues you would actually like to meet apart from the actual and very real villains also in these stories.
 And – as they are fictional – you can make them do your bidding as needed.
+Of course, this is just how it starts.
+To know their journey, you must read the books.

 And, you can make sure there is a wide range of possibilities for stories to go in all kinds of directions should you need it, because the people are already there.
 And they just might.
 I wanted from the start to have international families and international stories, and my chosen time fits perfectly in this regard.
+Before WWI Europe was very well connected.
+Including the police.